Kornitˣ LGM Virtual Product Creation Guide

 Data & Branding

-This is a key step in the creation and ensures all your products adhere to the same branding we would expect.
+This is a key step in the creation and ensures all your products adhere to the data & branding we would expect.
 This has been broken down into the following sections.

 3. Brand Requirements

-Variants are set on products that have variable options which need to send unique information to the fulfillers (such as Aspect and Print Sizes).
+UPC Numbers are set on products at the variant level that have variable options which need to send unique information to the fulfillers (such as UPC Numbers, Aspect and Print Sizes).

-Within the variants of the virtual products we must have the Virtual EAN added, this ensures the correct barcode is sent to the fulfiller when sending out orders.
+Within the variants of the virtual products we must have the UPC Number added under the Virtual EAN column, this ensures the correct barcode is sent to the fulfiller when sending out orders.

 To access the variants simply click into the virtual products "General" menu and select "Variants" as shown below.